Pound cake is probably not what you think of when you think of a vegan cake. It’s buttery and has a lot of eggs. Typically, a pound to be precise!

 Frequently Asked Questions:

-These amazing vegan brownies will last for 3-5 days if stored in an air tight container.
-They do not need to be refrigerated.
+This cake will last 3-5 days if stored in an air tight container.
+It does not need to be refrigerated.

 Yes.
-These vegan brownies may be frozen.
+This may be frozen.
 We recommend a freezer safe container and to consume within 3 months of first freezing them.

 Yes, you can double this recipe if you need more and you have two separate baking dishes.
 We do not recommend doubling it and placing in the same pan.